Chuma and Susi: Meeting with Stanley

-The Johanna men had reached Zanzibar at the end of 1866, their tale that Livingstone had been murdered aroused international interest.
+When the Johanna men had reached Zanzibar at the end of 1866, their tale that Livingstone had been murdered aroused international interest.
 A British expedition investigated and in 1868 reported this was untrue.
 The reporter Henry Stanley was sent to Aden then, after covering other stories, arrived in Zanzibar in 1871 and recruited a large expedition.
 This reached Ujiji around the end of October and announced his arrival with gunfire, alarming Livingstone's cook Halima (Amoda's wife) who rushed to tell him.

 Susi ran to Livingstone and said "An Englishman!
 I see him!", then darted off.
 His greeting "Good morning, sir!" startled Stanley, who asked "Who the mischief are you?", and was told "I am Susi, the servant of Dr. Livingstone".
 After Chuma gave the same greeting and his name, Stanley asked "What! are you Chumah, the friend of Wekotani?".

 After Livingstone and Stanley met, they sat talking.
-Livingstone's stomach had been too upset for anything more than occasional cups of tea, but Arab traders sent food and the two eat heartily.
 Halima "was in a state of the greatest excitement.
 She had been protruding her head out of the cookhouse to make sure that there were really two white men sitting down in the veranda, when there used to be only one, who would not, because he could not, eat anything", to her great concern.
 Now, she gossiped to a crowd outside her kitchen, explaining the news.